Al Ahly (men's volleyball): From 1932 to the mid 1950s

-Volleyball journey in Al Ahly SC started by 1932.
-At this era, the volleyball was not a popular sport like what it is now.
-There was not many clubs which own volleyball teams.
-Hence, Al Ahly SC was one of the pioneer's clubs in Egypt to introduce this sport into the Egyptian sports community, helping to promote its popularity as well locally.

-In general, Volleyball was introduced into the Egyptian sports field by the foreign communities, specially those from Mediterranean countries, e.g., Italy and Greece.
-The 1st club ever in Egypt to introduce and play this sport, was Al Shobban Al Meseheyin club.
+Al Ahly SC volleyball started in 1932.
+During this time volleyball was not a popular sport and there weren't many volleyball clubs.
+Al Ahly SC was one of the pioneer clubs in Egypt that helped introduce volleyball into the Egyptian sports community and helped boost its local popularity.
+Volleyball was introduced into the Egyptian sports field by the foreign communities, specially those from Mediterranean countries, e.g., Italy and Greece.
+The 1st club in Egypt to play volleyball was the Al Shobban Al Meseheyin club.
 This was at the inception of the 1920s era.

 By 1933, roots of volleyball were cemented within Al Ahly.
-Al Ahly formed his 1st volleyball team ever and started to play some friendly games.
+Al Ahly formed its first volleyball team and started to play some friendly games.
 E.g., a game against Younan (Greek) club on 1 September 1933.

 The game ended by 3-1 for Al Ahly.
 The game was held on Al Ahly ground at Al Gazera.
 Al Ahly formation for this game was as following; Aziz Fahmy, Ahmed Shoeir.
 Aziz Barsoum, Mostafa Kamel, Rasmy, and Mokhtar.

 The second friendly game was played against Al Shobban Al Meseheyin on 3 October 1933, ended by 3-1 for Al Ahly, where the squad was formed of; Aziz Fahmy, Ahmed Shoeir, Aziz Barsom, Mostafa Kamel, Rasmy, and Mokhtar.
 The game played at Al Ahly ground.

 The 3rd game in the history of Al Ahly volleyball team, was played against Younan (Greek) club on 18 October 1933.
 It was a friendly away game on Greek club ground.
 Al Ahly squad for this game was; Aziz Fahmy, Ahmed Shoeir, Aziz Barsom, Mostafa Kamel, Rasmy, Mokhtar, and Mohamed Fahmy.